Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 There really is something to the old adage that “it’s not the heat, it’s the humidity.”

-Putting a dehumidifier in the bedroom can make you feel much more comfortable at the same temperature.
+Using a dehumidifier in the bedroom can make you feel much more comfortable, even at a higher temperature.

 You can see on the chart below that an 80°F bedroom can feel like 91°F or 73°F depending on the humidity!